The Connection

 PROTECTING YOUR DATA: WHO IS RESPONSIBLE?

-There are several different factors to consider when thinking about protecting your data.
-The subject can be complex and usually involves multiple parties.
-Let's begin with a simple thought exercise.
+Let’s begin with a simple thought exercise.
 Think about how much personal information you share on a day-to-day basis, online or otherwise.
 Consider who and what you interact with; applications, devices, websites, humans, corporations, etc. How much time do you spend thinking who has access to your data and what they could do with it?
 What are some of the things that you do to ensure you are protecting your valuable information?

 Read more